robric/ha-cluster-with-mx/README.md

 ## Concretely

+### Problem statement

 Let's start this introduction with a concrete example.
 An engineer has 3 servers with 20 vcpu each and wants to emulate a Contrail HA cluster with redundant MX GW, a remote PE and a few distinct computes (4) to test/assess things such as load balancing, redundancy, failure testings, convergence, scale-out scenarios, etc.

 Considering the amount of ressources, it is not possible to run such a complex design on a single compute (see the inventory of ressources below), while networking make things complicated to operate at networking level (many virtual networks mapped to VLANs which have stickyness at fabric level).

+### Solution

+This set of ansible playbooks will deploy Virtual Machines on computes as well as an overlay topology based on VXLAN between servers to carry virtual networks.
+This VXLAN overlay topology is based on a HUB and SPOKE design.

+In parrallel, a centralised Management network (reachable via the HUB host) permits to reach every VM through a dedicated out of band conncection.
+The centralisation of Management is brings also great flexibility as when configuring ssh you don't need to wonder to which server a particular workload is running: you will always ssh to the HUB host.

 ```
                                                           +------------------------------------+